kdeldycke/awesome-iam/README.md

 - [Enterprise Information Security](https://infosec.mozilla.org) -  Mozilla's security and access guidelines.
 - [Open guide to AWS Security and IAM](https://github.com/open-guides/og-aws#security-and-iam)
-- [IAM Is The Real Cloud Lock-In](https://forrestbrazeal.com/2019/02/18/cloud-irregular-iam-is-the-real-cloud-lock-in/) - A little *click-baity*, but author admit that `It depends on how much you trust them to a) stay in business; b) not jack up your prices; c) not deprecate services out from under you; and d) provide more value to you in business acceleration than they take away in flexibility.`
+- [IAM Is The Real Cloud Lock-In](https://forrestbrazeal.com/2019/02/18/cloud-irregular-iam-is-the-real-cloud-lock-in/) - A little *click-baity*, but author admit that `It depends on how much you trust them to a) stay in business; b) not jack up your prices; c) not deprecate services out from under you; and d) provide more value to you in business acceleration than they take away in flexibility.`.

 ## Cryptography

 - [Cryptographic Right Answers](https://latacora.micro.blog/2018/04/03/cryptographic-right-answers.html) ([summary](https://news.ycombinator.com/item?id=16749140)) - An up to date set of recomendations for developers who are not cryptography engineers.
 - [Real World Crypto Symposium](https://rwc.iacr.org) - Aims to bring together cryptography researchers with developers, focusing on uses in real-world environments such as the Internet, the cloud, and embedded devices.
 - [An Overview of Cryptography](https://www.garykessler.net/library/crypto.html) - `This paper has two major purposes.
 The first is to define some of the terms and concepts behind basic cryptographic methods, and to offer a way to compare the myriad cryptographic schemes in use today.
-The second is to provide some real examples of cryptography in use today.`
+The second is to provide some real examples of cryptography in use today.`.

 ## Zero-trust Network

 Zero trust network security operates under the principle “never trust, always verify.”.

-- [BeyondCorp - A New Approach to Enterprise Security](https://www.usenix.org/system/files/login/articles/login_dec14_02_ward.pdf) - Quick overview of Google’s Zero-trust Network initiative.
+- [BeyondCorp - A New Approach to Enterprise Security](https://www.usenix.org/system/files/login/articles/login_dec14_02_ward.pdf) - Quick overview of Google's Zero-trust Network initiative.
 - [What is BeyondCorp?
 What is Identity-Aware Proxy?](https://medium.com/google-cloud/what-is-beyondcorp-what-is-identity-aware-proxy-de525d9b3f90) - More companies add extra layers of VPNs, firewalls, restrictions and constraints, resulting in a terrible experience and a slight security gain.
-There’s a better way.
+There's a better way.
 - [oathkeeper](https://github.com/ory/oathkeeper) - Identity & Access Proxy and Access Control Decision API that authenticates, authorizes, and mutates incoming HTTP requests.
 Inspired by the BeyondCorp / Zero Trust white paper.
 - [transcend](https://github.com/cogolabs/transcend) - BeyondCorp-inspired Access Proxy server.